TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation

 \section{Conclusion}

-In this paper, we propose the TaP framework to facilitate automated and scalable construction of preference datasets across various languages.
-Grounded in a structured taxonomy, TaP offers fine-grained control over dataset composition, ensuring both diversity and comprehensive coverage.
-To evaluate the effectiveness of TaP and address the scarcity of preference datasets in Chinese, we apply TaP to construct preference datasets in Chinese, using a taxonomy derived from the \texttt{Undergraduate Program Catalog of Regular Higher Education Institutions of China}.
-We conduct supervised fine-tuning and preference fine-tuning on LLMs ranging from 3B to 14B parameters across three model families, utilizing the TaP-generated datasets.
+In this paper, we propose the TaP framework to enable the automated, scalable construction of preference datasets across languages.
+Grounded in a structured taxonomy, TaP offers fine-grained control over dataset composition, ensuring both diversity and broad coverage.
+To evaluate TaP and address the scarcity of Chinese preference data, we apply TaP to construct Chinese preference datasets using a taxonomy derived from the \textit{Undergraduate Program Catalog of Regular Higher Education Institutions of China}.
+We perform supervised fine-tuning and preference fine-tuning on LLMs ranging from 3B to 14B parameters across three model families using the TaP-generated datasets.
 Experimental results show that LLMs trained on TaP-generated datasets outperform those trained on open-source datasets.